suvrodattamitu/popup-/readme.txt

 == Description ==

+It is often found very difficult to set up a popup.Most of the time user can't show what they want to show in the popup.For that reason we introduce Fizzy Popups.Using it you can show what you want to show and how you want to show in the popup.
 You can customize everything!!
-You can set the Fizzy Popups the way you thought!!!
+You can Organize your popups however you want imagine.
+In a Sentence, You can implement your imagination to reality using Fizzy Popups.

 = Why Fizzy Popups ? =